 This simultaneous movement between the stone and the blade helps creating sharp edges.
 It is important to move the stone in the direction that starts from the end of the blade to the highest point of it.
 Once you have finished with one blade, repeat the process with the other one.
 Thus, you have to sharpen the stone up and down at that part of the surface, where the blade tends to become thinner and, as a result honed.

 Finally, after you are finished with the cleaning, oiling and sharpening your blades, leave them aside for a few minutes, until the oil on the blades dries up.
-After that, take the screw and the bold that you left aside and assemble the blades again.
+After that, take the screw and the bolt that you left aside and assemble the blades again.

 Advisable, especially if you have used water stone, would be to put some lubricant on the blades as it will make them even sharper and faster.
 After that, test your loppers by cutting leaves, bushes and trees braches.
-If you still notice that your loppers are not as sharp as you would want, you can repeat the whole process until you reach the level you find suitable.
+If you still notice that your loppers are not as sharp as you would want.
+You can repeat the whole process until you reach the level you find suitable.

 Tips on How to Sharpen Other Types of Loppers

 You have to take this tool and start with the top cutting blade and follow the direction from the point where the blades meet to the extreme point of each blade.
-Remember not to tilt your carbide too much as all it takes is a repeated movie, starting down and reaching the peak of the blade.
+Remember not to tilt your carbide tool too much as all it takes is a repeated move, starting down and reaching the peak of the blade.

 Also, you need to do the same operation as you are going to take the carbide tool and make one pass that covers all the surface of the back side of the blade.
 You have to hold the carbide flat to the back of the blade and you have to slide the carbide from the starting point to the highest point of the blade.